muratk3n/thirdwave/en/README.md

 ---

 Class is weird in UK.
-Actor Dominic West, from Jimmy "Fuckin" McNulty fame, in *The Wire*, says when he met one director and he first looked at him he commented "posh".
-As in he labeled him as posh.
+Actor Dominic West (Jimmy "Fuckin" McNulty, *The Wire*), tells a story when he first met one director he just looked at him then said "posh".
+As in he labeled him as a posh type..
 Funny thing is West mostly played working class roles in his career.

 Posh not posh.. who decides these things..
-Just by the look it's done?
+Just by the look, and it's done?
+Who wld fall in that bucket?

 Damian Lewis would be.. posh?